LetsDNS/letsdns/docs/source/config.rst

 Configuration
 =============

 Configuration data is specified using ``name = value`` pairs in INI-style text files.
 A detailed syntax_ description is available at Python.org.
-Please note that LetsDNS uses `extended interpolation`_ of values.
+Please note that LetsDNS uses `extended interpolation`_ of values, and that entries in the [DEFAULT] configuration section are inherited by all other sections.

 .. _BIND 9: https://bind9.readthedocs.io/en/latest/
 .. _dynamic action: dynaction.html